Become a SOL

 - Act as a role model for the Purchase College experience.

 - At time of start you must be approved to work within the United States by the U.S. Government, including having within your possession a signed original social security card and driver’s license.

 - All international students should first meet with the OIPS for verification of hiring documents.

 Apply Here: Pantherlink

 Students must log-in using their Purchase credentials to access the application through this link.

 Am I able to another job while being work a SOL?

 During the contracted July & August dates, SOLs are unable to have any outside commitments due to the overwhelming responsibilities & time commitment to this role.
 We have this rule so that you can better balance your personal wellness and provide time for yourself during this intensive experience.

-We realize that some students may be interested in both on-campus positions, but we unfortunately can’t have a team that is made up of students who are all RAs as we want as many students to have leadership positions as possible.
+We realize that some students may be interested in both on-campus positions, but we unfortunately can’t have a team that is made up of students who are all RAs, or students who are only involved with one thing, as we want as many students to have leadership positions as possible.

 You are more than welcome to apply for both positions, but know that it is up to professional staff members to select students that we feel will best fit a specific role due to their experience and candidacy.